 Little Napoli/ Vino Napoli

-We found sister restaurants Little Napoli & Vino Napoli using the nearby feature on Trover.
-They’re right next to each other and both came highly recommended by Trover users!
+We found sister restaurants Little Napoli & Vino Napoli while doing some research online.
+They’re right next to each other and both came highly recommended by locals and tourists alike!
 Little Napoli is more of a sit down spot and Vino Napoli more of a bar/restaurant.
 In the summer, you can sit in the patio between the two and enjoy a glass of cold white wine and a caesar salad.
 And in the winter we suggest sitting inside Little Napoli in front of their fireplace with a glass of red and one of their delicious pizzas.
 Or you can take advantage of the happy hour at Vino Napoli (3:30-6pm), with discounted drinks and pizza.
 Wherever you choose, don’t miss out on the famous garlic bread!
 It’s insanely delicious!

 This casual pub is the perfect place to cozy up for relaxed lunch in Carmel by the Sea.
 It’s a bit of an Irish pub meets sports bar, with plenty of televisions to stay updated on all your favorite teams at once.
 You’ll get your standard bar food here, including tasty fish and chips, yummy burgers and sandwiches.
 They also have a legit beer selection.
 Make sure you save room for dessert because their chocolate filled churros with chocolate dipping sauce are too good to miss!